DiLiu-Lab/EDTA-Audit-Tool/README.md

 EDTA-Audit v2.0.0 is a Python-based refactoring released after v1.0.0.
 Compared with v1.0.0, v2.0.0 introduces expanded tabular outputs (`all.tsv`, `pass.tsv`, `suspect.tsv`, `fail.tsv`, and `summary.txt`) and a new `SUSPECT` output category for intermediate warning cases.

+The `main` branch describes the current v2.0.0 implementation.
 Users who wish to reproduce analyses performed with the original Bash implementation should use the v1.0.0 release/tag.
 Users who prefer the updated reporting format should use v2.0.0.

 ## Required EDTA option